furplag/herobrine/README.md

 To build the project:

 1. Clone this repository.
-2. Run `gradlew productionMappedJar` inside the cloned repository.
+2. Run `gradlew productionMappedJar` inside the root directory of the cloned repository.
 3. The jar file will be in `build/libs/Herobrine.jar`.

 Voila!